 His accomplishments stretch far beyond individual accolades, as he was a part of the 2004 University France Championship squad, the 2002 European Junior Team Championship squad, a silver medalist in the 2003 France Championships and a two-time Junior World Cup bronze medal finisher.

 Loiseau graduated from the University of Reims in 2004 with a degree in sports and exercise science and technology.
 Since that time, he has received several fencing training certificates, including most recently earning his masters degree certificate in the BEES program for fencing.

-A resident of South Bend, Ind., Loiseau and his wife, Paula, have two sons, Eliott and Oscar.
+A resident of Mishawaka, Ind., Loiseau and his wife, Marie, have two sons, Eliott and Oscar.